-4) How we determine whether Best execution is owed
+4) How we determine legitimate reliance and whether Best execution is owed a.
+Retail clients b.
+Professional clients

-a.
-Determining legitimate reliance

-i.
-Retail clients

 If we have classified you as a Retail Client, CACIB will assume that you will place legitimate reliance on us to protect your interests in relation to the pricing and other relevant elements of all transactions that we execute with or for you in Financial Instruments.